lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 In the Hackathon outcomes, only classification entries with min.
 50% accuracy for the first candidate were included into the analyses and subsequent interpretation.
 However, the accurracy span was wide in all three runs.
 In this task, I summarise these tendencies, verify them with close-reading, and speculate on their possible reasons and outcomes.
 I do this on the data about the third run (CLIP3), for several reasons:
 - the data from this run also provides the second most probable category the model assigned to each entry, which can shed light on the model's behaviour with this type of a dataset
-- the model used in the third run was already customised based on human-annotated feedback on the previous two runs: --- and so ---
+- the model used in the third run was already customised based on human-annotated feedback on the previous two

 ### Primary data
 A spreadsheet containing (per image):